nebrius/reduxology/README.md

 ### Containers

-Containers look quite similar to vanilla React Redux containers, except that there is a single function call to [createContainer()](#createcontainermapstatetoprops-mapdispatchtoprops-component--react-redux-container) instead of a double call to `connect()` and the function it returns.
+Containers look quite similar to vanilla React-Redux containers, except that there is a single function call to [createContainer()](#createcontainermapstatetoprops-mapdispatchtoprops-component--react-redux-container) instead of a double call to `connect()` and the function it returns.
 The first argument is mapStateToProps, and the second is mapDispatchToProps, same as in React Redux.

-A key difference between React Redux and Reduxology is the argument passed to the mapStateToProps function.
-In traditional React Redux this argument is a plain ole JavaScript object containing the entire state, typically called `state`.
+A key difference between React-Redux and Reduxology is the argument passed to the mapStateToProps function.
+In traditional React-Redux this argument is a plain old JavaScript object containing the entire state, typically called `state`.
 In Reduxology, this argument is a function, typically called `getSlice`.
 Your container can then call `getSlice()` with a slice name, and it returns that piece of state.
 At first, this value will be the same as the initialization value passed to [createReducer()](#createreducerslicename-initialdata--reducer).

 ```JavaScript
 // containers.ts